mostafaznv/larupload/README.md

     ```

 ## Note
-- All files are being uploaded in original style. you can add other styles, but the original file is being uploaded as original format.
+> - All files are being uploaded in original style. you can add other styles, but the original file is being uploaded as original format.
-- Additional information such as name, size, format, and so on are stored in the database unless not storing them is enabled in the config file.
+> - Create column for heavy mode Additional information such as name, size, format, and so on are stored in the database unless not storing them is enabled in the config file.

 ## Following instructions:
 - [Create column in the table using migration](#create-column-in-the-table-using-migration)